 Our Departments

 These departments, with the SU Law Clinic, form the foundation of Stellenbosch University’s Faculty of Law, which offers students a comprehensive legal education that balances theory, practice and real-world application.
-All undergraduate programmes span all departments.
+All undergraduate programmes span all department.

 Mercantile Law